davloio/web/README.md

 # davlo.io - Software for the Universe

-Next-generation interactive space-themed website for davlo.io, featuring blockchain explorers and software.
+Next-generation interactive space-themed website built by David and Loïs, featuring an immersive 3D experience with interactive planets and smooth animations.

 ## 🚀 Tech Stack